Presence of $s$-wave pairing in Josephson junctions made of twisted ultrathin Bi$_2$Sr$_2$CaCu$_2$O$_{8+x}$ flakes: Data analysis

-Based on the phenomenological model in ref.~\cite{Klemm_2005}, we consider two scenarios--both involving an anisotropic $s$-wave order parameter--to account for the persistent Josephson coupling at the twist angle of 45$^\circ$.
-The calculation details are given in the supplementary information.
-Fig.~10(b) shows the theoretically calculated angular dependencies when the two neighboring superconductors possess an order parameter mixed of $d$-wave and $s$-wave.
-By comparing the theoretical curves with the experimental data, the $s$-wave component seems to take a noticeable portion from 20\%, based on the lower bound of $\overline{I_c R_n(45^\circ)}-\sigma_{45}/2$, to as high as 50\%, if only the averaged values are compared.
-We further note that, as pointed out previously~\cite{Klemm_2005}, the slight reduction of $\overline{I_c R_n(45^\circ)}$ from $\overline{I_c R_n(0^\circ)}$ can also be accounted for by the orbital effect.
+In the second scenario, the slight reduction of $\overline{I_c R_n(45^\circ)}$ from $\overline{I_c R_n(0^\circ)}$ can be accounted for by the orbital effect.
 In the momentum conserved situation i.e. coherent tunneling, the rotation changes the overlapping portion of the two Fermi surfaces.
 Even the Josephson tunneling between two $s$-wave superconductors can exhibit angular dependence~\cite{Bille_2001}.
-In Fig~10(c), we show the theoretical situations with different degrees of tunneling coherence.
-By increasing the degree of incoherence (theoretically parameterized as $\sigma$), this angular dependence quickly diminishes, giving rise to a fully isotropic behavior for $s$-wave superconductors [solid black curve in Fig.~10(c)].
+In Fig~10(e)(f), we show the theoretical situations with different degrees of tunneling coherence.
+By increasing the degree of incoherence (theoretically parameterized as $\sigma$), this angular dependence quickly diminishes, giving rise to a fully isotropic behavior for $s$-wave superconductors [solid black curve in Fig.~10(e)(f)].
 Our experimental data seems to fall in the range where $\sigma$ varies by one order of magnitude for a purely $s$-wave junction.
-Notably, increasing the tunneling coherence between two $d$-wave superconductors [dotted curve in Fig.~10(c)] would only result in a larger disagreement with experiment.
+Notably, increasing the tunneling coherence between two $d$-wave superconductors [dotted curve in Fig.~10(e)(f)] would only result in a larger disagreement with experiment.